The Quest for an Agile Company: Five Years tangly llc

 You have to acknowledge you must change the structure of your company.
 The current approach is to remove functional silos and reorganize along value streams.
 A stream is in charge of a set of related products and directly communicates with the users of these products.

 Attempting to change an organization’s culture is a folly.
 It always fails.
-Peoples’ behavior the culture is a product of the system; when you change the system, peoples’ behavior changes."
+Peoples’ behavior the culture is a product of the system; when you change the system, people’ behavior changes."

 — John Seddon